 Tips to improve credit before reapplying for a secured credit card

 Building and maintaining a good credit score will be a never-ending process.
 It takes long term commitment, hard work, patience, proper financial planning, and a strong mindset to increase your score and build a decent credit.
-This is how you can get started:
+Here’s how you can get started:

 Try to pay your bills on time –